joulez/GoogleCSE/README.md

 DISCLAIMER
 ----------
-This plugin is currently in alpha state.
+This plugin is currently used in a number of channels on freenode and undernet.
+And appears to be quite stable.